 AUTOWBRAKE INSTALLATION INSTRUCTIONS

 We recommend having a dealer or installation professional install your Autowbrake Trailer mounted electric brake controller.
-For those Do it yourselfers…
+If you want to do it yourself, watch the videos and follow the instructions below.
+Downloadable PDF

 SELECT MOUNTING LOCATION